Simone Eriksrud

-Simone Eriksrud (née Larsen; born 21 August 1970) is a Norwegian musician, singer and composer from Volda, and a member of D'Sound.
+Simone Eriksrud (née Larsen; born 21 August 1970) is a Norwegian musician, singer and composer from Volda Municipality, and a member of D'Sound.
 She was earlier in her career known as Simone Larsen or just with the mononym Simone.

 Career

 In D'Sound

 As Simone Larsen, she is best known as the lead singer and guitarist of the Norwegian band D'Sound often stylized as d'sound.
 The band was established by drummer Kim Ofstad and bassist Jonny Sjo in 1993 with Larsen on lead vocals.
 To date, the band has released seven studio albums, namely Spice of Life (1996), Beauty Is a Blessing (1998), Talkin' Talk (2001), Doublehearted (2003), My Today (2005), Starts and Ends (2009) and Signs (2014) in addition to the live album D'Sound – Live at Rockefeller Music Hall 2001 and a compilation album Smooth Escapes – The Very Best of D'Sound in 2004.
 In June 2018, she announced her departure to spend more time with the rest of her family.
 The band became a duo.
 She returned in 2022 as a touring member and collaborated with the duo for the song titled "Flashback", the third single from the album 25 (2022) which commemorates their 25th anniversary since the band's debut in 1997.